debops/debops/docs/ansible/roles/debops.ifupdown/defaults-detailed.rst

 ``forward``
   Optional, boolean.
-If absent and an interface is a bridge, or present and ``True``, the role will generate configuration for the :ref:`debops.ferm` to enable packet forwarding for a given interface.
+If absent and an interface is a bridge, or present and ``True``, the role will generate configuration for the :ref:`debops.ferm` and the :ref:`debops.sysctl` roles to enable packet forwarding for a given interface.

+``forward_ipv6``
+  Optional, boolean.
+Only makes sense with the ``forward`` parameter present.
+  By default the role will enable forwarding on IPv6 networks, you can use this parameter to disable it by setting it to ``False``.

+``forward_ipv4``
+  Optional, boolean.
+Only makes sense with the ``forward`` parameter present.
+  By default the role will enable forwarding on IPv4 networks, you can use this parameter to disable it by setting it to ``False``.

+``accept_ra``
+  Optional, by default not defined.
+If ``0``, the SLAAC Router Advertisements on IPv6 networks will be ignored by this interface.
+If ``1``, this interface will accept the SLAAC Router Advertisements when forwarding is disabled, ignore when forwarding is enabled.
+If ``2``, SLAAC Router Advertisements received on this interface will be accepted even when forwarding is enabled.

 ``forward_interface_ferm_rule_enabled``
   Optional, boolean.
 Should a Firewall rule be configured which matches new